-In his autobiography, President Reagan gave a hint of the battle: "March 22-Another day that shouldn't happen.
+In his autobiography (1990), Reagan gave a hint of

+the battle that had taken place: "March 22-Another day that shouldn't happen.
 On my desk was a draft of the speech on defense to be delivered tomorrow night on TV.
 This was one hassled over by NSC, State and Defense.
 Finally I had a crack at it....

 "March 23-The big thing today was the 8 p.m.
 TV speech on all networks about national security.
 We've been working on the speech for about 72 hours and right down to the deadline....
-I did the bulk of the speech on why our arms buildup was necessary and then finished with a call to the science community to join me in research starting now to develop defensive weapons that would render nuclear missiles obsolete.
-I made no optimistic forecasts-said it might take 20 years or more but we had to do it.
-I felt good."
+I did the bulk of the speech on why our arms buildup was necessary and